raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 The destructor `_ZN4FileD1Ev` runs unconditionally before the `ret`.
 So far, Jam and C++ are in the same camp on this axis.

-The difference is everything else C++ ships *with* its destructors: copy constructors, move constructors, virtual destructors, exception unwinding, the rule of 0/3/5, slicing, partial destruction during throw.
-Each of those rules has a paragraph in the standard and a chapter in *Effective Modern C++*.
-None of them exist in Jam.

-A Jam type has one drop function.
-It runs at scope exit.
-That is the whole feature.
+The difference is everything else C++ piles around its destructors.
+The rule of 0/3/5 forces you to reason about copy and move whenever you write a destructor.
+Virtual destructors are needed for polymorphic deletion, easy to forget, and a leak when you do.
+A constructor that throws partially constructs an object whose own destructor never runs.
+Throwing from a destructor calls `std::terminate` (destructors are implicitly `noexcept(true)` since C++11, so any throw triggers it; mark one `noexcept(false)` and a throw during an in-progress unwind still terminates).

+And C++ destructors aren't even a guarantee. `std::exit` doesn't run destructors of stack-resident objects (only static-storage ones). `std::abort` runs none at all. `longjmp` over a scope with non-trivial destructors skips them.
+An uncaught signal skips them.
+A constructor that throws skips the object's own destructor.

+Rust threw most of this out: one `Drop::drop(&mut self)` per type, no copy or move constructors (moves are byte copies, no user code runs), no virtual marker to manage (trait objects handle polymorphic drop through the vtable's `drop_in_place` automatically), no slicing because there is no inheritance.
+Jam adopts that same model directly.
+A type has one drop function.
+It runs at every scope exit.
+No rule of five to learn, no virtual marker to forget, no exception-safety dance.

 ### Reading uninitialized memory